Should Management Reward Investigators for Good Investigations?

 I didn’t find these statistics surprising.

-I also found it interesting that many of the investigators said that performing a good investigation and seeing people jobs get better (safer) was reward enough.
+I also found it interesting that many of the investigators said that performing a good investigation and seeing people’s jobs get better (safer) was reward enough.

 However, if managers want good investigations, shouldn’t they be rewarding what they want?
-Isn’t this basic management?
+Isn’t that Management 101?

 Therefore, one major improvement that management should consider for improving investigations is to start a systematic evaluation of investigations and rewards for good investigations.